- This is an introduction to the EOQ calculator or EOQ formula calculator.

 - This EOQ calculator or EOQ formula calculator will allow anyone to calculate EOQ quickly.
 One can calculate EOQ in a spreadsheet for a large number of product location combinations.

 EOQ is one type of reordering quantity formula.
 Any reorder quantity formula can be used.
 All that has to occur is that the assumptions of the reorder quantity formula must be agreed to by the entity that intends to use it.
 Most software has a rather small number of options for its reorder quantity formula.
 However, when calculated externally, an entity can use any reorder quantity formula that it wants.
 It can then upload the results of the reorder quantity formula to their ERP or other supply planning system.

 EOQ for the Production Order Quantity or the Purchase Order Quantity

 EOQ can drive production order quantity as well as procurement order quantity.
 The production order quantity then drives the purchase order for the finished good.
-But once the finished good production order quantity is determined, the bill of material can be explored to determine the purchase order quantity.
+But once the finished good production order quantity is determined, the bill of material can be explored to conclude the purchase order quantity.
 One of the criticisms of EOQ is that the bill of materials is not exploded.

 That is untrue as what are called requirements strategies can be set differently for every part of the bill of material.
-This is covered in my book on reorder point planning which is shown at the bottom of this article.
+This is covered in my book on reorder point planning, which is shown at the bottom of this article.